 - NPS, CSAT, and CES omnichannel survey campaigns

-- Journey-stage targeting for lifecycle surveys
+- Journey-stage targeting for lifecycle-appropriate survey timing

-- Automated alerts and routing
+- Automated alerts, routing, and follow-up workflows

-- Advanced reports with trend analysis
+- Advanced reports with trend analysis and cohort breakdowns

 - CRM, customer success, and email marketing integrations